-A competent outsourcing company will carry out market research on client’s request to precisely identify the voice of their customers.
+A competent partner will carry out market research on your request to precisely identify the voice of your customers.
 This may include organizing focus groups, issuing acceptance tests or enrolling beta testers before product launch.
 They work for you not only as their client but are in fact making software for your clients.

-Moreover, a great outsourcing company will help you finalize software specifications or write them from scratch.
+Moreover, a great partner will help you finalize software specifications or write them from scratch.
 They will advise on long-term strategy, i.e. how will the chosen programming language influence your company’s plans for the future.
-By identifying advantages as well as risks, a good outsourcing company can also offer valuable consulting.
-The best outsourcers aim to establish a long-term partnership with their clients, not allowing any room to be left for mistakes.
+By identifying advantages as well as risks, a good partner can also offer valuable consulting.
+The best providers aim to establish a long-term partnership with their clients, not allowing any room to be left for mistakes.

 6) Enter the Internet of Things

-And who better suited at connecting different software systems than outsourcing companies?
+And who better suited at connecting different software systems than engineering companies with domain knowledge?
 Think about it.
 Their business model depends on adapting to the needs of different companies, be it the choice of coding language, software architecture design or seemingly trivial things like company culture.